DE / EN

 Contents

 The course examines the key aspects of consumer behavior.
-It defines consumer behavior as the acquisition, consumption, and disposition of goods, services, time, and ideas by (human) decision making units.
+It defines consumer behavior as the acquisition, consumption, and disposition of goods, services, time, and ideas by (human) decision-making units.
 Based on this definition, important implications for retailing are explored.
-Starting from the Elaboration Likelihood Model, we distinguish between the central and peripheral route of information processing and discuss topics such as decision making and store choice (both high and low involvement).
+Starting from the Elaboration Likelihood Model, we distinguish between the central and peripheral routes of information processing and discuss topics such as decision-making and store choice (both high and low involvement).

 Learning outcomes